liquity/dev/README.md

 ### Branches

-**TODO: check and update before audit**

-As of 21/08/2020, the current working branch is `main`.
+As of 28/11/2020, the current working branch is `main`.

 `master` is somewhat out of date, as our CI pipeline automatically redeploys contracts to testnet from master branch, and we want users to have a chance to engage with the existing deployments.

-A code freeze for the simulation project will be located on a branch named `simulation`.

-Other branches contain functionality that has either been shelved (`size-range-lists`, `overstay`) or integrated into our core system (`security-tweaks`).

 ## LQTY Token Architecture